riki343/slate/source/index.html.md

 active         | bool     | Shows that user account is active banType        | string   | can be: "permanent_ban", "daily_ban", "temporary_ban"
-admin          | bool     | Shows that user is admin
+admin          | bool     | Shows that user is admin email          | string   | user email selected from social, can be null

 # Push notifications